fullstackatbrown/here/API.md

             assignmentID: string
             grade: int                             # grade
             gradedBy: string                       # id of the TA that graded the assignment
-            timeUpdated: Timestamp                 # when the time was updated
+            timeUpdated: string                    # when the time was updated

     <b>swapRequest (sub-collection)</b>
         id: string